 A: Shareholders should specify their choice for each matter on the enclosed proxy.
-If no specific instructions are given, it is intended that all proxies that are signed and returned will be voted "FOR" the election of all of the nominees for director named in this Proxy Statement; "FOR" the approval of the non-binding resolution regarding named executive officer compensation; "FOR" the ratification of the appointment of Ernst & Young LLP as the independent registered public accounting firm for the fiscal year ending March 31, 2016 ; and according to the discretion of the proxy holders on any other business proposal properly raised at the Annual Meeting.
+If no specific instructions are given, it is intended that all proxies that are signed and returned will be voted "FOR" the election of all of the nominees for director named in this Proxy Statement; "FOR" the approval of the non-binding resolution approving named executive officer compensation; "FOR" the ratification of the appointment of Ernst & Young LLP as the independent registered public accounting firm for the fiscal year ending March 31, 2017 ; and "AGAINST" the shareholder proposal regarding mediation of alleged human rights violations; and according to the discretion of the proxy holders on any other business proposal properly raised at the Annual Meeting.